iArcanic/iss-cw/docs/report/iss-report.md

             private_key_pem = key_info["key"]
 ```

-Using the previously mentioned `rsa_decrypt()` function, it decrypts the transmission data by passing in the cipher text (through `data`) and the PEM of the RSA private key, which gets converted into a usable key object.
+It then decrypts the transmission data via `rsa_decrypt()` by passing in the cipher text (through `data`) and the PEM of the RSA private key (that is converted into a usable key format).

 ```python
 decrypted_data = rsa_decrypt(data, private_key_pem)
 ```

 At the end, the original function's arguments are returned back, by passing the new values that the parameters take.
-The parameters with `kwargs.get(...)` means that the parameters take the value of the decorated function's values.
-The other parameters without this take on new modified variables from the wrapper.

 ```python
 return func(